Vladimir Rodić

-Vladimir Rodić (Владимир Родић, [roːditɕ]; born 7 September 1993) is a Serbian football midfielder who plays for Östers IF.
-Between 2015 and 2016, he won five caps for the Montenegro national team.
+Vladimir Rodić (Владимир Родић, [roːditɕ]; born 7 September 1993) is a professional footballer who plays as a midfielder for Östers IF.
+Born in Serbia, he has represented the Montenegro national team.

 Club career

 FK Rad

 In 2012, Rodić started his senior career with FK Rad in the Serbian SuperLiga.
 He enjoyed three loan spells at different clubs in Belgrade during the next two years, before establishing himself as a starter for the side.

 Malmö FF

-On 8 July 2015, Rodić transferred to Malmö FF in Allsvenskan, Sweden's first division, signing a three and half-year contract.
+On 8 July 2015, Rodić transferred to Malmö FF in Allsvenskan, Sweden's first division, signing a three-and-a-half-year contract.
 He reportedly turned down a move to Atlético Madrid.
 He enjoyed a successful start at his new club, scoring against Red Bull Salzburg in the second qualifying round (3–2 on aggregate), as Malmö FF went through to the group stage of the 2015–16 UEFA Champions League.

 Karabükspor

 On 22 July 2016, Rodić moved to Karabükspor in the TFF First League, for an undisclosed fee, after being deemed surplus to requirements at Malmö FF.
 However, he had difficulties breaking in to the first-team at his new side, and was sent on loan to his former club FK Rad.